-• Explain how the new infrastructure is essential for training your HQP.
+- Explain how the new infrastructure is essential for training your HQP.
 Describe unique elements of the training environment.
-State how this research or technology development program will create excellent opportunities to train HQP in state-of-the-art techniques.

-- If possible, give estimated numbers of HQP expected to be trained. - Describe the benefits for the HQP themselves.
+State how this research or technology development program will create excellent opportunities to train HQP in state-of-the-art techniques. - If possible, give estimated numbers of HQP expected to be trained. - Describe the benefits for the HQP themselves.
 Describe the new knowledge and skills they will acquire and how these skills will prepare them for academic and non-academic careers.
-Include evidence of shortages of skilled personnel in relevant sectors. - Provide examples of companies that have hired your graduates in recent years and/or examples of start-ups created by graduates/trainees.
-If applicable, describe how industrial partnerships will create employment paths for HQP.
+Include evidence of shortages of skilled personnel in relevant sectors. - Demonstrate your ability to train HQP in this field.
+Provide examples of companies that have hired your graduates in recent years and/or examples of start-ups created by graduates/trainees.
+If applicable, describe how industrial partnerships will create employment pathways for HQP.